 Wildfires are powerful forces of nature that can burn for as long as they have fuel, oxygen and heat.
 The job of the firefighters is to eliminate one, if not all three, sides of the fire triangle to prevent further damage.

-For additional information on wildfires and related topics, check out the links on the next page.
+For additional information on wildfires and related topics, check out the links below.

 - How Smokejumpers Work